quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 network.
 The rotation bits allow load balancers to apply the correct routing algorithm and parameters to incoming packets.

-Servers MUST NOT generate new connection IDs using an old configuration when it has sent an Ack payload for a new configuration.
+Configuration Agents SHOULD make an effort to deliver new configurations to load balancers before doing so to servers, so that load balancers are ready to process CIDs using the new parameters when they arrive.

-Load balancers SHOULD NOT use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using IDs with an old configuration at that codepoint have closed or transitioned.
-They MAY drop connection IDs with the old configuration after a reasonable interval to accelerate this process.
+Configuration Agents SHOULD NOT use a codepoint to represent a new configuration until it takes precautions to make sure that all connections using CIDs with an old configuration at that codepoint have closed or transitioned.

+Servers MUST NOT generate new connection IDs using an old configuration after receiving a new one from the configuration agent.
+Servers MUST send NEW_CONNECTION_ID frames that provide CIDS using the new configuration, and retire CIDs using the old configuration using the "Retire Prior To" field of that frame.

 ## Configuration Failover